robinovitch61/the-leo-zone/content/posts/pager/index.md

 - `red text`: content to be styled
 - `\x1b[0m`: reset styling

-This type of styling is how we get the grey checkerboard pattern in the terminal out of `chessboard.txt` above.
+This type of styling is how we get the grey checkerboard pattern in the terminal out of `chessboard.txt` above:
+`chessboard.txt` contains text with ANSI escape codes styling it for the terminal.

 {{< /details >}}

-There are often large volumes of text that developers scan through using their terminal:
+There are often high volumes of text output that developers scan through in their terminal:

+- verbose output from scripts and CLIs
 - `git` diffs
 - application logs
 - `man` pages
-- `README`s and other documentation
+- `README`s
-- database query results (`psql`/`sqlite` result rows)
+- database query results, e.g., `psql`/`sqlite` result rows
-- verbose output from scripts and CLIs

-Sometimes, especially when the output is less than one page's height, this text is printed directly to your terminal, after which you can scroll with the mouse and search using your terminal emulator's built in functionality (e.g. `cmd+f` in iTerm2).
+Sometimes, especially when the text output is less than one terminal view's height, output is printed directly to your terminal without a special pager.
+You can then scroll with the mouse and search using your terminal emulator's built in functionality (e.g. `cmd+f` in iTerm2).
 Or maybe you use a terminal multiplexer like `tmux` within your terminal emulator that has its own set of keyboard bindings for search and scrollback.

-But more often than dumping large amounts of text as raw output, programs that are about to show many lines of text first ask "is the `$PAGER` environment variable set?
+But most often for text spanning multiple terminal view heights, programs that are about to show many lines of text first ask "is the `PAGER` environment variable set?
 If so, I'll use that to display the text instead."
+The `PAGER` environment variable points to a program that expects either piped input `<lots of text output> | PAGER` or a file argument `PAGER myfile.txt`.

-TODO: aside about how programs use PAGER, pipeing etc.
+TODO: aside about how programs use PAGER, piping etc.

 Most developer machines use [`less`][less] as the default pager.
 If you wanted everything to be dumped to your terminal directly, you could export your `PAGER` environment variable to `cat`.
-Other options are
+Other options include [bat], [most], and [delta].

-The default `PAGER`, `less`, is quite powerful with knowledge of the [options][lessopts] and [configuration][lessconfig].
+There are special paging environment variables as well, for example, setting [`GIT_PAGER`][gitpager] specifically for git output, or [`BAT_PAGER`][batpager] for paging within `bat` after it performs syntax highlighting.

+The default `PAGER`, `less`, is quite powerful with effective use of the options and configuration.
+For example, text by default is lost once you quit `less`, which is generally reasonable, but you can use `--no-init/-X` to have the text you've paged through up to the point of quitting persist in your terminal output once quit.
+And use `--ignore-case/-i` to make searching case-insensitive.
+I recommend these articles on [less options][lessopts] and [less configuration][lessconfig] to learn more.

 ## Unicode handling